Bible Reading: Romans 14:1-13

-Social networking through such outlets as Facebook and texting have become very popular.
+Social networking through such outlets as Facebook, Twitter, Instagram, Snapchat, and others have become very popular.
 Just saying “popular” would certainly be an under-statement.

 My next statement will shock some of you: I do see some good that can come from social networking.
 It’s quick communication in times of emergency, or when there is a need to get information out rapidly.
 It is good for witnessing and teaching.
 It is also good for communicating with loved ones who are far away.
 The webcam is great for letting grandkids see grandparents and vice-versa.
 It is good for prayer requests and many other things.